joseriveraphd/cyclistic_r_tableau/README.md

 Dr station is located).

-Annual membership can also be promoted and retention strategies for members are also possible, such as information on lunch hour specials.
+Annual membership can also be promoted and retention strategies for members are also possible - such as information on lunch hour specials.

 The recommendations presented here provide summarized findings after data cleaning, analysis, and visualization.
 For the entire code, see